On your device

 Under the threshold does not mean no tax

-Being under the NZ$50,000 FIF cost threshold means you do not apply FIF rules to those holdings.
+Being under the relevant FIF cost threshold means you do not apply FIF rules to those holdings.
 It does not mean those dividends are free of tax.
-NZ tax residents still need to report overseas dividend income and may need to claim foreign tax credits.
+New Zealand tax residents still need to report overseas dividend income and may need to claim foreign tax credits.

 Revenue account reminder: If you trade frequently, bought with the intention of resale, or are otherwise in the business of dealing in shares, gains on disposal may also be taxable.
 This page does not cover that.
 Speak to an adviser.